 U.S.-affiliated scientists who participate in the International Ocean Discovery Program (IODP) may receive limited supplemental funding for post-expedition activities through the U.S. Science Support Program (USSSP).
 Post-expedition activity (PEA) awards are intended to help participants defray the costs associated with fulfilling their obligation to submit and publish the scientific results of their expedition-related research in the open literature or in IODP publications.
 PEA awards typically provide modest resources for short-term core characterization efforts or for pilot studies aimed at identifying promising avenues for future research.
 Funds are awarded on a competitive basis, and each eligible scientist may receive up to $15,000.
-Scientists who wish to seek additional support for small projects to be conducted during the expedition moratorium period should apply directly to NSF (PD 14-5720).

 Please review the following list of required materials, then go to the USSSP Application Portal to submit a proposal.